vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =type2: NormalExercise
 *** =key2: c2bbd9a806
 *** =instructions2
-Get the of years between the oldest film and newest film.
+Get the number of years between the oldest film and newest film.
 Alias the result as `difference`.

 *** =solution2
 ```{sql}